The Best Food Shows to Binge Watch

 ROTTEN

-If you’re curious and suspicious about the source of fresh produce and ingredients we consume, this show is worth indulging.
+If you’ve ever been curious about the source of fresh produce and ingredients we consume, this show is worth indulging.
 Rotten is a highly educational, true crime docuseries that exposes the rotten apples in the global food trade industry.

 It investigates and magnifies the corruption, illegal trade and inhumanity involved in farming and food production.